plausible/docs/docs/self-hosting.md

 Now edit `plausible-conf.env` and set `SECRET_KEY_BASE` to your secret key.

-Next, set your `ADMIN_USER` credentials to your own choices.

-Finally, enter the `BASE_URL` for your app.
+Next, enter the `BASE_URL` for your app.
 It should be the base url where this instance is accessible, including the scheme (eg. `http://` or `https://`), the domain name, and optionally a port.
 If no port is specified the default `8000` will be used.
 Plausible isn't currently designed for subfolder installations, so please don't add a path component to the base URL.

 ### 3. Start the server